 p ~ 0.75

-The resonance escape probability, symbolized by p, is the probability that a neutron will be slowed to thermal energy and will escape resonance capture.
-This probability is defined as the ratio of the number of neutrons that reach thermal energies to the number of fast neutrons that start to slow down.
+The resonance escape probability, symbolized by p, is the probability that a neutron will be slowed to thermal energy and escape resonance capture.
+This probability is defined as the ratio of the number of neutrons that reach thermal energies to the number of fast neutrons that slow down.

-It is obvious the resonance escape probability is strongly influenced by the arrangement and the geometry of the reactor core.
-In a homogenous reactor core, where fuel nuclei are surrounded by many of moderator nuclei, there is a significantly higher probability, that the resonance neutron will collide with the fuel nucleus.
+The resonance escape probability is strongly influenced by the arrangement and the geometry of the reactor core.
+There is a significantly higher probability that the resonance neutron collides with the fuel nucleus in a homogenous reactor core, where many moderator nuclei surround fuel nuclei.
 Therefore in homogenous reactor cores, the resonance escape probability is lower than in heterogeneous cores.

-On the other hand, in a heterogeneous reactor core, all the fuel nuclei are in fuel pellets that are encapsulated within a fuel rod.
-This arrangement increases the probability, that the fast neutron will escape the fuel matrix.
+On the other hand, all fuel nuclei in a heterogeneous reactor core are in fuel pellets encapsulated within a fuel rod.
+This arrangement increases the probability that the fast neutron will escape the fuel matrix.
 The neutron slows down in the moderator where there are no atoms of 238U and 240Pu present.
 Therefore in heterogeneous reactor cores, the resonance escape probability is significantly higher than in homogenous cores.

 Theory of Resonance Escape Probability

 The resonance escape probability is for heterogeneous reactor cores about 0.75.
-But more than its own value, the ways, how can be this value changed during reactor operation, are crucial.
-The resonance capture, is the main phenomenon, which contributes to the reactor stability and makes the reactor core inherently safe and resistant to prompt power changes as in case of reactivity initiated accidents (RIA).
-This feature depends strongly on certain reactor design and also on certain fuel loading pattern.
+But more than its value, how this value can be changed during reactor operation is crucial.
+The resonance capture is the main phenomenon, which contributes to the reactor stability and makes the reactor core inherently safe and resistant to prompt power changes, as in the case of reactivity-initiated accidents (RIA).
+This feature depends strongly on certain reactor designs and also on certain fuel loading patterns.
 Therefore it must be verified during the reload safety assessment.

-The resonance escape probability for all resonances can be calculated according to following equation:
+The resonance escape probability for all resonances can be calculated according to the following equation:

 The integral in this expression is called the effective resonance integral Ιeff.
 In practical situations, this integral strongly depends on the geometry of the unit cell.
-The geometry of the core strongly influences the spatial and energy self-shielding, that take place primarily in heterogeneous reactor cores.
-This phenomenon causes a significant increase in the resonance escape probability (“p” from four factor formula) in comparison with homogeneous cores.
+The core’s geometry strongly influences the spatial and energy self-shielding primarily in heterogeneous reactor cores.
+This phenomenon causes a significant increase in the resonance escape probability (“p” from the four-factor formula) compared to homogeneous cores.
 Without the spatial self-shielding provided by the separation of fuel and moderator, values of keff = 1 are possible with natural uranium fuel only if heavy water is used as the moderator.
-In the literature empirical relations have been developed for the effective resonance integral of the following form:
+In the literature, empirical relations have been developed for the effective resonance integral of the following form:

-For tightly packed lattice in the fuel assembly self-shielding increases somewhat through what is called a Dancoff correction.
+For tightly packed lattice in the fuel, assembly self-shielding increases somewhat through a Dancoff correction.

-From the equation it is obvious, the resonance escape probability is dependent also on the moderator-to-fuel ratio – NM / NF (the term before Ieff).
-With the change of the moderator-to-fuel ratio changes also the neutron flux spectrum in the reactor core.
-Most of light water reactors are designed as so called undermoderated and the neutron flux spectrum is slightly harder (the moderation is slightly insufficient) than in an optimum case.
-But this design provides important safety feature.
-This feature will be discussed in following section.
+From the equation, it is obvious.
+The resonance escape probability is also dependent on the moderator-to-fuel ratio – NM / NF (the term before Ieff).
+The change of the moderator-to-fuel ratio also changes the neutron flux spectrum in the reactor core.
+Most light water reactors are designed as so-called under moderated, and the neutron flux spectrum is slightly harder (the moderation is slightly insufficient) than in an optimum case.
+But this design provides an important safety feature.
+This feature will be discussed in the following section.

 - Change in the moderator temperature.
-It is known, the resonance escape probability is dependent also on the moderator-to-fuel ratio.
-As the moderator temperature increases the ratio of the moderating atoms (molecules of water) decreases as a result of the thermal expansion of water.
+It is known, the resonance escape probability is also dependent on the moderator-to-fuel ratio.
+As the moderator temperature increases, the ratio of the moderating atoms (molecules of water) decreases due to the thermal expansion of water.
 Its density simply decreases.
-This, in turn, causes a hardening of neutron spectrum in the reactor core resulting in higher resonance absorption (lower p).
-Decreasing density of the moderator causes that neutrons stay at a higher energy for a longer period, which increases the probability of non-fission capture of these neutrons.
+This, in turn, causes hardening of neutron spectrum in the reactor core resulting in higher resonance absorption (lower p).
+The decreasing density of the moderator causes that neutrons stay at a higher energy for a longer period, which increases the probability of non-fission capture of these neutrons.
 This process is one of two processes, which determine the moderator temperature coefficient (MTC).
 The second process is connected with the leakage probability of the neutrons.
-The moderator temperature coefficient must be for most PWRs negative, which improves the reactor stability, because a reactor core heating causes a negative reactivity insertion.
+The moderator temperature coefficient must be for most PWRs negative, which improves the reactor stability because reactor core heating causes a negative reactivity insertion.

 - Change in the fuel temperature.
 The second operational change, which affects the resonance escape probability, is connected with the phenomenon usually known as the Doppler broadening.
 The effect of the Doppler broadening is generally considered to be even more important than a negative moderator temperature coefficient.
-Especially in case of reactivity initiated accidents (RIA), the Doppler coefficient of reactivity would be the first and most important effect in the compensation of the inserted positive reactivity.
+Especially in the case of reactivity-initiated accidents (RIA), the Doppler coefficient of reactivity would be the first and most important effect in the compensation of the inserted positive reactivity.
 The time for heat to be transferred to the moderator is usually measured in seconds, while the Doppler coefficient is effective almost instantaneously.
-The Doppler broadening with the process of self-shielding causes, that the Doppler coefficient (or the fuel temperature coefficient) is for all power reactors always negative.
+The Doppler broadening with the self-shielding process causes the Doppler coefficient (or the fuel temperature coefficient) for all power reactors to always be negative.
 Therefore an increase in the fuel temperature promptly causes an increase in the resonance integral (Ieff), which, in turn, causes a negative reactivity insertion.
-It is of the highest importance in the reactor safety.
+It is of the highest importance in reactor safety.